🫒INTEL—NEOVISTA OPENS THE VAULT + IZAKAYA KINKO at 60 STATE

-NeoVista Hospitality, who bought up Albany’s historic Jack’s Oyster House at 44 State, is ready to unveil two lower-level dining concepts at their adjacent operations at 60 State, the grand 1903 Beaux-Arts former National Commercial Bank & Trust ("a temple of finance”) that was until recently private event space Sixty State Street.
+NeoVista Hospitality, who own and operate Albany’s historic Jack’s Oyster House at 44 State, is preparing to unveil two lower-level dining concepts at their adjacent operations at 60 State, the grand 1903 Beaux-Arts former National Commercial Bank & Trust that was until recently private event space Sixty State Street.
 At speed, they’ve transformed the bank’s basement vault into two distinct experiences: Izakaya Kinko, a Japanese bar and restaurant, and The Vault, a Spanish-Portuguese-style tapas wine bar.
-A soft opening starts this week with plans to open to the public next week. — SDP
+A soft opening starts this week with plans to open to the public in the next two weeks. — SDP

 Signs of Albany’s night life glow up lie beneath the stunning Beaux-Arts building at 60 State.
 From the marble columns and terrazzo floors, stairs lead to two beautiful bars playfully themed to the bank’s massive vault.